-7.3 Criteria to Assess Factors Beyond Safety - Summary in The North Shore
+7.3 Criteria to Assess Factors Beyond Safety - Summary in Spanish

 The previous discussion has taken a holistic approach to the assessment, taking into account the aspirations of the community and the implications of the project for community well-being.
-The NWMO acknowledges the process of assessment of community well-being needs to be collaborative and reflective of the community.
+The NWMO acknowledges that the process of assessment of community well-being needs to be collaborative and reflective of the community.
 Before initiating the siting process, and beginning to engage interested communities in the assessment process to understand their aspirations, the NWMO identified five evaluation factors, which, at a minimum would need to be addressed (NWMO, 2010).
-Table 7-3 draws on information outlined in the previous discussion to understand the potential to foster well-being in The North Shore against these original factors.
+Table 7-3 draws on information outlined in the previous discussion to understand the potential to foster well-being in Spanish against these original factors.
 The table summarizes preliminary findings about the implications of the APM Project, were it to be implemented in the community, on various factors of well-being.
 Four measures are used: maintained, enhanced, diminished or uncertain.
 For other evaluation factors, two measures are used: yes or no. The overall conclusion using these evaluation factors and the understanding that has emerged to date is consistent with that outlined in the previous sections.

 Over the course of discussions and conversations, the community identified a number of other important areas for consideration.
-The community expressed a strong desire to better understand how to engage neighbouring communities, communities on transportation routes and, in particular, First Nation and Métis communities in the area.
-The Township of the North Shore realizes that it would be essential to develop or enhance relationships with all the foregoing groups to support the implementation of the project.
-Noteworthy at this early stage is that three of the Township of The North Shore's neighbours also expressed interest in learning more about the APM Project and are participating in the site selection process.
-The community also expressed a strong interest in understanding how the project could be implemented while maintaining the community's rural and small town character.
+The community expressed a strong desire to better understand how to engage neighbouring communities, communities on transportation routes and, in particular area, First Nation and Métis communities in the area.
+Spanish realizes it would be essential to develop or enhance relationships with all the foregoing groups to support the implementation of the project.
+Noteworthy at this early stage is that three of Spanish's community neighbours also expressed interest in learning more about the APM Project and are participating in the site selection process.
+The community also expressed a strong interest in understanding how the project could be implemented while maintaining the community's small town character.